Biden behaves as the incoming president, even as Trump balks at giving up power

 “This group will advise on detailed plans, built on a bedrock of science, and then keep compassion, empathy and care for every American at its core,” Biden said Monday, adding that the members will look at ways to increase access to rapid testing, determine how to hire a “corps” of contact tracers and prioritize how to get vaccines to the most at-risk Americans.

-Vivek H. Murthy, the co-chair of Biden’s coronavirus advisory board, was invited by Schumer to brief Senate Democrats at their caucus lunch Tuesday, according to a senior Democratic aide.
+Physician Vivek H. Murthy, a co-chair of Biden’s coronavirus advisory board, was invited by Schumer to brief Senate Democrats at their caucus lunch Tuesday, according to a senior Democratic aide.
 The briefing will be held via phone, like all other Democratic lunches have been recently.

 Despite Monday’s news that Pfizer’s vaccine has proved to be more than 90 percent effective at protecting people compared with a placebo — a mark higher than many experts had predicted — Biden sought to lower expectations about how quickly it could be approved and distributed, a departure from Trump’s insistence that a vaccine would be widely available soon.